FAQs | AoPS Academy Virtual Campus

 Each year-round class has about 1–3 hours of homework per week.
 Depending on the course, students might have one or several exams to evaluate their learning.
 Our summer classes do not have homework or exams; motivated students are welcome to explore the additional materials included in the class packet on their own time.

 Parents can stay connected with their student’s progress in a few ways:

-- Instant Solutions - Students receive instant feedback in Beast Academy Online and have access to detailed solutions after finishing each problem.
+- Instant Solutions - Students receive instant feedback and have access to detailed solutions after finishing each problem.